 Try to treat your children as individuals and show them a healthy model of behavior.
 Nothing motivates a loving parent better than understanding he is an example for his kid.
 Surviving divorce after 40 can be easier if you keep in mind you are responsible for the calm, health, and well-being of your child.
 At least, it fosters a spirit.

 Remove Negativity From Your Life

 Did you find yourself in a brand-new environment where you feel lonely?
-Think of that as having time for personal growth and an opportunity for seeing your friends more often.
+Think of that as having time for personal growth and an opportunity to see your friends more often.
 It could be a suitable period for re-engaging with old friends, you haven’t seen for a long time.
-Fill your life with new activities, figure out how to make new acquaintances and stay positive whatever it takes.
+Fill your life with new activities, figure out how to make new acquaintances, and stay positive whatever it takes.

 Get Your Finances In Order

 Surviving divorce after 40 years, sometimes literary means surviving.
 Lack of money can spoil your life even more than other factors.
 When your spouse’s income or inheritance is gone, however, you’ll be forced to create a budget of your own.

 Fortunately, in your 40s, you still have energy and time to gain enough money.
 You should accept being a part of a couple, and being a single require different types of financial behavior and responsibility.
 Think of your retirement plan, start saving, and make it a priority.